GII/TVKAE/README.md

 In order for the programs to work with these data, it is necessary that this folder contains the function "correctQuat.m", available 1n those repositories.

+This repository contains the following folders and script.

+- /Data: This directory must contain the data and scripts that feed the input for TVKAE to work.
+- TVKAE.m: MATLAB master script for TVKAE
+- errEvalTVKAE.m: Evaluates the TVKAE attitude estimation error for a defined maneuver
+- verification.m: Evaluates the TVKAE attitude estimation error in the nine different experimental scenarios by Caruso et al.